HandrewOltenish/Godot_Projects/Readme.md

 == END OF THE COURSE: LEARNING GSCRIPT FROM ZERO ==
 ## Trearock
 39. Restructured Treearock Game Design Document.
 Now it has a proper summary, and descriptions.
 Next step is updating it with all necessary tools.
+40. Added the tools necessary (Godot 4.3 for programming, Blender for 3D assets, Paint for 2D assets).
+Added the Concept, gameplay overview and theme interpretation.